khannasarthak/BraiNetMCProject/README.md

 This project is about using brain signals to do privacy management for smartphones.
 This is similar to FaceID in iPhone X but instead of using face image you use brain signals.
 We can call it “Thought ID”.

+The project was made for the Mobile Computing class, in a group of 4.

-Project uses EEG signals to unlock phone for each user.
+Uses EEG signals to unlock phone for each user.
 The data has been taken from [physionet.org](https://physionet.org/physiobank/database/eegmmidb/).

 Uses SVM to train and compare against the users for authentication.